mauidude/cnn-dailymail/README.md

 * For each of the url lists `all_train.txt`, `all_val.txt` and `all_test.txt`, the corresponding tokenized stories are read from file, lowercased and written to serialized binary files `train.bin`, `val.bin` and `test.bin`.
 These will be placed in the newly-created `finished_files` directory.
 This may take some time.
 * Additionally, a `vocab` file is created from the training data.
 This is also placed in `finished_files`.
 * Lastly, `train.bin`, `val.bin` and `test.bin` will be split into chunks of 1000 examples per chunk.
 These chunked files will be saved in `finished_files/chunked` as e.g. `train_000.bin`, `train_001.bin`, ..., `train_287.bin`.
 This should take a few seconds.
 You can use either the single files or the chunked files as input to the Tensorflow code (see considerations [here](https://github.com/abisee/cnn-dailymail/issues/3)).

+For Webis Dataset, the input should be a filtered csv file for the required summary length consisting of 2 columns - Content and Summary.
+It will generate the .bin files for individual stories